Spider Veins

 Difference Between Spider Veins and Varicose Veins

-- Genetics: Almost 90 percent of people with spider veins have a family history of them.
+- Family history: Up to 90 percent of people with spider veins have a parent or sibling with them.

 Diagnosing Spider Veins